- places to visit

 The Trustees at Moraine Farm

-Now 29 acres of that farmland, which has been in continuous production since the Phillips era, helps support nearby Appleton Farms CSA program.
+Now 16 acres of that farmland is again in active use by New Entry to support their farmer training programs and local food hub.
 Including an additional eight acres on Wenham Lake, The Trustees received 37 acres of Moraine Farm from the Batchelder Family Trust in August 2010.
 Mimi Batchelder-Brown, whose late husband, George Batchelder III, lived on the property as a child, donated the land from the trust.

 At this time, the portions of the property owned by The Trustees are not yet open for public visitation.
-Planning is underway, and we hope to open the farm and trails to visitors soon.
 With private landowners in the center of the property and many partners owning contiguous tracts of land, it is important that our visitors respect private property on the farm.
 The neighboring Phillips Preserve, owned and managed by The City of Beverly, is open for recreational use; parking for this property is at 801 Cabot Street.

 Two other nonprofit organizations that share a stewardship interest in Moraine Farm are Essex County Greenbelt Association, which monitors the conservation restriction on the property, and the Friends of the Olmsted Landscape, a volunteer group dedicated to the preservation of the farm’s unique Olmsted heritage.